orbitalchicken/Roadmap/README.md

 5 New
 -----
-    - The network manager doesn’t allow lead to the network settings in order to set up a mobile broadband connection.
+    - The networking module can't create a new mobile broadband connection: https://bugs.launchpad.net/linuxmint/+bug/1182511.
 It simply stops at ‘add new connection’.
         I have tried Ubuntu 13.04 with Cinnamon desktop on that very same laptop and it does everything perfectly, like Mint 14, 13 & 12 used to do before.
 I had to go over network connections from the settings to add my external 3g modem connection.

     - No EFI El-Torito entry in the ISO.
 Verified with "dumpet -i file.iso".
 Ubuntu can boot on UEFI.
 Mint only has 0×00, so it only boots on BIOS(or CSM for UEFI) but not UEFI.

     - updating of the mockturtl-Wheater-applet does not work.
 I get this error-message: An error occurred during installation or updating.
 You may wish to report this incident to the developer of weather@mockturtl.
 If this was an update, the previous installation is unchanged Details: ‘ascii’ codec can’t decode byte 0xc3 in position 12: ordinal not in range(128)

-    - W: waited for dpgk –assert-multi-arch, but was not present dpkgGo (10:no child-processes) [/code] This shows up after each update in Mint-Update now.
-Why is that??

     - Add skype 4.2 to repos.

+    - Nemo 1.8 is crash with segmentation fault.
+I use it Turkish locale.
+If I run following code, Nemo not crash. env LC_ALL=C nemo

-14 Total (started at 82 ;))
+13 Total (started at 82 ;))
 ---------------------------

     - w32codecs, w64codecs, libdvdcss2 (previously hosted by medibuntu) are not in the repositories.